qcdong2016/QCEditor/cocos2d/README.md

     $ cocos new MyGame -p com.your_company.mygame -l cpp -d NEW_PROJECTS_DIR
     $ cd NEW_PROJECTS_DIR/MyGame

+You can also create a JS project or Lua project with `-l js` or `-l lua`.

 ### Build and run a new project for Android ###

     $ cocos run -p android -j 4